-Say what?
-Bear with me here a moment.
+What’s a great way to accomplish character description in first person POV?
 I want to talk about something I’ve been noticing a lot: third person-style narration in the first person.

 My gaze shifted to the corner of the room.
 A shadow seemed to move.
 It hadn’t been there a moment ago.
 My heartbeat quickened and my pupils contracted with fear.
 I leaned back against the wall, the muscles in my torso tightening, my mouth drying out, my legs ready to spring into action.
 With my breath coming in short, shallow gasps, I prepared myself to attack.

 When you’re writing in the first person, you are immediately inside your character’s head, heart, and body.
 When you’re in third person, even if you’re in very close third, you’re on the outside of the body, seeing it from a bit of a bird-eye view.

-Descriptions like the one I’ve written above are in first person (within the body) but seem oddly outside of it.
+Passages like the one I’ve written above are first person character description (within the body) but seem oddly outside of it.
 This most often happens with physical descriptions/actions.
 I fear I’m not making a whole lot of sense, so I will try another approach.
 Imagine you’re telling an anecdote to your friends.

 That doesn’t sound very natural to me.
 If I were telling a story to a group of friends at a party, I would say something like “I looked and saw” or, if I’m feeling really fancy, “I glanced over.”
-When I’m in first person, it feels oddly distancing to say, about myself, “my gaze shifted.”
+When I’m writing character description in first person, it feels oddly distancing to say, about myself, “my gaze shifted.”
 I also wouldn’t say “my mouth dropped open.”
 I’m not watching myself on a video tape and narrating what’s happening.
 “To my shock” or “shockingly” would be more first person-appropriate.

 His gaze shifted to the corner of the room.
 A shadow seemed to move.
 It hadn’t been there a moment ago.
 Jake’s heartbeat quickened and his pupils contracted with fear [I have problems with writers relying too heavily on physical symptoms and gestures to convey emotion, but that’s another post for another day…].
 He leaned back against the wall, the muscles in his torso tightening, his mouth drying out, his legs ready to spring into action.
 With his breath coming in short, shallow gasps, Jake prepared himself to attack.

 Sure, we can’t see his muscles tighten or his heartbeat quicken from a true bird-eye view, but the tone of this piece is that of an outside observer.
-That same tone doesn’t work when the observer is in first person, talking about their own body.
+That same tone doesn’t work when you’re writing character description in first person, when the protagonist is talking about their own body.